ccgilroy/mc-exam/README.md

 # Multiple Choice Exam Parser

-This repo generates multiple choice exams formatted with numbered questions and lettered answer choices, with both question order and answer order randomized, from a YAML file of questions and answers.
+This repo generates multiple choice exams from a YAML file of questions and answers.

+The questions are automatically formatted with numbered questions and lettered answer choices, and both question order (optional) and answer order are randomized.
+In addition, the parser generates long and short versions of an answer key that can also be printed.

 ## Background and Inspiration